 Issue Detail: The Department of Public Works, Fleet Management Division, has an ongoing requirement to purchase replacement vehicles to support mission critical operations performed by City departments.
 Time is of the essence when replacing vehicles to prevent interruptions in service and avoid higher repair and maintenance costs associated with keeping assets beyond their scheduled replacement.
-To expedite this process, this report recommends using the cooperative purchase agreements identified in the Cooperative Purchase Agreements Summary to purchase the needed sedans, vans, sport utility vehicles, and trucks.
+To expedite this process, this report recommends using the cooperative purchase agreements identified in the Cooperative Purchase Contracts Summary to purchase the needed sedans, vans, sport utility vehicles, and trucks.

-Policy Considerations: The recommendations in this report are in accordance with City Code Chapter 3.56 and the Sacramento City Council Rules of Procedure, Chapter 7, Section E.2.d, which requires additional posting time for labor agreements and agreements greater than \$1 million.
-This item was published for 10-day review on July 11, 2019 as required.
+Policy Considerations: The recommendations in this report are in accordance with the Sacramento City Code Section 4.04.020 and Council Rules of Procedure (Chapter 7, Section E.2.d) which mandate that unless waived by a two-thirds vote of the City Council, all labor agreements and all agreements greater than \$1,000,000 shall be made available to the public at least ten (10) days prior to council action.
+This item was published for 10-day review on June 19, 2020 as required.